tlpbsd/coco-tools/README.decb-to-b09.md

 AUDIO, CLEAR, CLOAD, CONT, CSAVE, EOF, EVAL, EXEC, LIST, LLIST, LOAD, MEM, MOTOR, NEW, RUN, SKIPF, USR
 * It is NOT possible to GOTO, GOSUB, ON GOTO or ON GOSUB to a variable.
-* NEXT statements MUST have the iteration variable specified.
 * NEXT statements must be nested and not interleaved.
 For example, this is legal:
 ```
 FOR II = 1 to 10